jsa-aerial/js-local-bam/README.md

 ####`readBinaryBAM`, API details:

+---
 ```javascript
 function readBinaryBAM (baiFile, bamFile, cb)
 ```
-Constructor for BGZF BAM reader and decoder.  baifile is a bai binary index file for BAMFILE, a BGZF encoded BAM file.
+Constructor for BGZF BAM reader and decoder.  `baifile` is a bai binary index file for `bamFile`, a BGZF encoded BAM file.
 Inits and builds index and initializes the BAM reader.

+---
 ```javascript
 readBinaryBAM.prototype.bamFront = function(cb)
 ```